wshon/madedit-mod/README.txt

   And FontWidth.dat will also be saved to the same path.
   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

-mod v0.2.1
+Mod v0.2.1
-1. Support InsertMode in HexMode(Toggleable)
+1. Support Insert in HexMode(Toggleable)
 2. Paste as insert or replace according to InsertMode
 3. Replace in all mode by paste
+4. Fixed issue: Purge history while existing does not work

-mod v0.2.0
+Mod v0.2.0
 New features from 0.1.x
 1. Single Instance feature don't compatable with 0.1.x
 2. MadPython based on Python 2.7.8 as automation macro(Edit/Record/Run/Save/Load)